VikaScherban/movie-tap/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run lint`

+Analyzes your code and detects potential errors, bugs, stylistic errors, and suspicious constructs.
+Linter will check your code against a set of rules defined in your configuration, and report any issues it finds.
+This helps to ensure that your code is consistent and adheres to best practices.

 ### `npm run storybook`

 Launches the storybook, all stories that are located in `src/stories` folder.